guardian/grunt-init-scribe-plugin/README.md

 > Create a scribe-plugin module with [grunt-init][].
 This takes an opinionated approach to the build and testing process.
 By default it uses browserify to build the plugin.
 If you want to switch it out it's easy to do so.
+It also defaults to using babel to use ES6

 [grunt-init]: http://gruntjs.com/project-scaffolding